OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/chatbot/intro.md

 To create a chatbot from the Chatbot component, you need:

-* A Microsoft Azure account and a permission to create and edit a bot service
+* A Microsoft Azure account and a permission to create and edit a bot service.
-* Permissions to install Forge components in your environment
+* Permissions to install Forge components in your environment.

 </div>